GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 ## Testing
 The site has been tested using Chrome Developer tools checking responsiveness on various mobile, tablet and desktop.
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
-.
-Responsiveness

 1. Open .html file in chrome browser.
 2. Right click and choose inspect.
 3. hover over area to inspect styles and cick inspect again, alternatively click on page area in Elements to also show styles of the page area.